Top 14 Best Pricing Table Plugins for WordPress (2020)

-Consumers like choice — or at least we think we do.
+Consumers like choice — or, at least, we think we do.
 When asked, most of us claim we jump up and down and rejoice when presented with a huge variety of options.
-In reality, though, we’re more likely to feel confused and postpone the decision for later — a phenomenon called analysis paralysis.
-No conversion for you, no solution for your customer, so bad news all round.
+In reality, though, we’re more likely to feel confused and postpone the decision — a phenomenon called analysis paralysis.
+No conversion for you and no solution for your customer — bad news all round.

-Despite this, I, and many other business owners, firmly believe that choice is a good thing.
-Hosting is a good example — almost without fail, web hosts offer a range of hosting plans.
+Despite this, I, and many other business owners, firmly believe choice is a good thing.
+Hosting is a good example — almost without fail, web hosts offer a range of plans.

-You see, choice allows you to target consumers at a variety of price points.
-It lets you charge a hefty premium for your most advanced features.
+You see, choice allows you to target consumers at a variety of price points — and lets you charge a hefty premium for your most advanced features.
 And, with the prospect of bigger profits, you’re more likely to innovate to stay ahead of the field — and innovation benefits consumers, too.

-Choice is not the enemy.
+Choice isn’t the enemy.
 Knowing how to present the choices is where difficulties arise.